Pennsylvania Department of Health

 Observations:

-Based on clinical record review and staff interview, it was determined that the facility failed to provide care and services in accordance with professional standards of practice to ensure the resident's highest level of well-being for one of 38 residents reviewed (Resident 84).
+Based on staff interviews, clinical record review, and select guidelines, it was determined that the facility failed to discontinue/alter medication dosage and/or to ensure the risks were known with refusal of monitoring to prevent hyperkalemia (elevated potassium level) for one of three residents reviewed (Resident 1).

 Findings include: